NicolasUrs/SAT-Solving-Algorithm/README.md

 # SAT-Solving-Algorithm by Urs Nicolas Robert 🚀

-Welcome to my SAT solver collection! 🎉 I’m **Urs Nicolas Robert**, a passionate computer science enthusiast exploring the world of SAT solvers.
-This repository contains a series of SAT solvers built to tackle the Boolean Satisfiability Problem (SAT) using different approaches. 🧠✨
+Welcome to my SAT solver collection! 🎉 I’m **Urs Nicolas Robert**, This repository contains a series of SAT solvers built to tackle the Boolean Satisfiability Problem (SAT) using different approaches. 🧠✨

 ## 🚀 Algorithms Included